edgio-docs/edgio-docs/guides/applications/v7/edge_functions/examples/optimizely_experimentation.md

 ## Define Required Polyfills {/* define-required-polyfills */}

-The Optimizely SDK relies on the `uuid` (has a dependency on `crypto`) and other timing functions not available in the Edge Function runtime.
+The Optimizely SDK relies on the `uuid` (has a dependency on `crypto`) and other timing functions not available in the Edge Functions runtime.
 To ensure the SDK works correctly, you'll need to create the following polyfills.
 These will be used later in the [edge function](#create-an-edge-function) to ensure the SDK functions correctly.

 ### crypto Polyfill {/* crypto-polyfill */}